 Guardianship, stewardship, protection, preservation of taonga.

 A stream has a mauri that enables fish and stream life to live.
-Take away or damage the mauri and a whole community could suffer.
-As a part of “protection” one of the operating principles of Te Tiriti o Waitangi, these taonga should be cared for.
+Furthermore, take away or damage the mauri and a whole community could suffer.
+Finally, as a part of “protection” one of the operating principles of Te Tiriti o Waitangi, these taonga should be cared for.

 Garden to table, Enviroschools, Twin Streams projects and other programmes are popular in schools and allow us to gain more knowledge and participate in Kaitiakitanga.